 However, its coolest feature is the incline and decline settings that help simulate outdoor bike rides, a feature that is rare on stationary bikes.
 Thanks to its compatibility with iFIT, changing speeds and incline can be controlled by the iFIT program, or you can do it manually.

-“The adjustment feels smoother when controlled via iFIT than when done manually,” says Kate Meier, GGR’s head of content who personally assembled and tested this bike.
+“The adjustment feels smoother when controlled via iFIT than when done manually,” says Kate Meier, GGR’s director of content who personally assembled and tested this bike.

 The 22-inch touchscreen is beautiful, and it fully rotates, which allows you to follow along for any off-bike workouts.
 Speaking of the screen, it’s pretty big and weighs a lot, and causes some problems when you’re trying to move the bike, Kate warns.
-On that note, the NordicTrack S22i weighs nearly 200 pounds and doesn’t have a handle, so it can be difficult to move.
+On that note, the NordicTrack S22i weighs nearly 200 pounds and doesn’t have a handle, so it can be difficult to move, which is why we rate it a 3.5 out of 5 for portability.

 While I didn’t have this experience, some of the GGR testers found the seat to be pretty hard.
 Kate, a certified personal trainer, says, “If that matters to you, you either might need to wear padded shorts or swap the seat out for a more comfortable option, though the slider-style seat rails might make finding a seat that fits difficult.”